newky2k/MessageBus/README.md

 # Features

 * Cross-platform
-  * Works on iOS, WatchOS, TVOS, Android, UWP, Tizen(4.0), Mac and Windows
+  * .NETStandard 2.1, .NET 8+ including iOS, TVOS, Android, UWP, Mac and Windows with support for WPF and WinUI
-    * .NETCore 3.1, .NET 5+, WPF, UWP and WinUI
 * Small footprint
 * Simple API
 * Create custom events to easily pass additional data
 * Allows you to decouple objects and classes within your projects
+* New in 3.1 - Dependency Injection support

+## Usage

+To use Dependency Injection follow these steps.

+Add package `DSoft.MessageBus` to your main application and call `RegisterMessageBus` to register the services.

+	private static void ConfigureServices(IServiceCollection services)
+    {
+        services.RegisterMessageBus();
+    }

+You can then inject `IMessageBusService` into your own services.

+Please check the Unit tests and sample WPF app for examples of usage

 ### Attribution